jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

 ### Confirm a credential

+Only alternating dual-account rotation requires confirmation.
 Production applications should call the local endpoint after the new credential passes a real connection check and the switch completes.
 The installed command is for diagnostics and manual recovery; the application does not need to store Agent keys:

 ```bash
 /opt/jumpserver-pam/venv/bin/jms-pam-agent confirm \